Typhoon2000 (T2K) NEWS (Sunday August 05, 2012):

 View: T2K TC Update Archives (2004-2012)

-This typhoon, although located outside of the Philippine Area of Responsibility (PAR), will continue to enhance the Southwest Monsoon (aka.
-Habagat) across the country particularly the western sections of Luzon & Visayas incl.
-Metro Manila.
-Breezy to windy conditions & mostly cloudy conditions w/ occasional to continuous rains, thunderstorms & squalls will be expected along the abovementioned areas.
+This storm, although will not directly affect the Philippines, it will continue to enhance the Southwest Monsoon (aka.
+Habagat) across the country particularly the western sections.
+Breezy to windy conditions & mostly cloudy conditions w/ occasionally passing rains, thunderstorms & squalls will be expected along the abovementioned areas.
 The seas along the coastal areas facing the West, East and North Philippine Seas will be moderate to rough.

 Residents and visitors along Eastern and Southeastern China should closely monitor the progress of Haikui (12W).